& WORK WE'VE DONE

 Sessions explored the components of a Market Development Approach (a PSI devised strategy that reviews market successes, failures and key players), Human Centered Design and Measuring Impact.
 Over three days of knowledge sharing, learning and healthy debate, it was clear that those present have the power to transform markets and better serve communities when solutions are created with them and not for them.

 This workshop was devised by the talented Corporate Partnerships team at PSI and with the support of Pfizer, The Curious Company, CollaborateUp and Pyxera Global.

 A previous workshop was held in October of 2014 with the support of the Tuck School of Business at Dartmouth University.

 PSI/ZIKA CORPORATE COLLECTIVE

-Collaborative approach to supporting communities impacted by Zika, April 2016
+Collaborative approach to support communities impacted by Zika, April 2016

 &co. knows that when people have access to useful information and helpful products, they are better able to make healthy choices for themselves and their families.
-In the case of Zika, traditional donors were not able to unlock funds as quickly as needed to ensure solutions to problems on the ground .
+In the case of Zika, traditional donors were not able to unlock funds as quickly as needed to ensure quick solutions to problems on the ground .

 BRINGING SECTORS TOGETHER FOR IMPACT

 USAID Global Health University Panel, March 2014

-One of my biggest joys is bringing people together to talk about partnerships, the role they play in creating impact and change and thinking with others about what we can create for good.
+A huge joy for &co. is bringing people together to talk about partnerships, the role they play in creating impact and change and thinking with others about what can be created for good.

 Watch here to see how Johnson & Johnson, Unilever and P&G bring their partnerships together and why working in partnership matters so much to these multi national companies.